humuhumuhumu/Cybersecurity-Projects/htb_academy/intro-threat-hunting-elastic/stuxbox-hunt/README.md

 # Tracing an Intrusion: An End-to-End Threat Hunt with a SIEM

-> *This writeup details my methodology for completing the "Hunting For Stuxbot" module from Hack The Box Academy.
-The scenario and data were provided by HTB; the analysis and methodology are my own.*
+> *This writeup details my methodology for completing the "Hunting For Stuxbot" module from Hack The Box Academy.*

 ## 1. The Challenge: An Overview